 - Do not smoke.
 Cigarette smoking increases the risk of getting cervical cancer.

 Dysplasia is fully treatable.
-That is why it is important for women to get regular Pap smears, so that precancerous cells can be removed before they can become cancer.
+That is why it is important for women to get regular screening tests, so that precancerous cells can be removed before they can become cancer.

 Pap test screening should start at age 21.
 After the first test:

-- Women ages 21 through 29 who are at average risk should have a Pap smear every 3 years.
+- Women ages 21 through 29 who are at average risk should have a Pap test every 3 years.
 HPV testing is not recommended for this age group.

 - If you or your sexual partner has other new partners, you should have a Pap test every 3 years.